RavensbourneWebMedia/UX-design/projects/nmm_hidden_histories/README.md

 * How do visitors **interact** with the exhibit?
 * What **reward(s)** will the exhibit offer to visitors?
 * How does the exhibit re-sets itself on **conclusion** of the interaction?
+* An graphical representation of how the interactive will be signposted within the gallery space.
 * Interactive **prototypes** of your idea
 * **User-testing report**